 Also, the “ugly” or funny-looking fruits and veggies are the first to get thrown away because of how they look.
 However, you can save those because there is nothing wrong with their taste or quality.

-Transitioning to plant-based eating is one of the simplest yet powerful ways to start helping the environment.
+But if you want to have more sustainable eating habits, transitioning to a plant-based diet is one of the simplest yet most powerful ways to start helping the environment.

 While the agriculture industry has a long way to improve its sustainability, there is plenty you can do as a consumer to support a healthier planet.

 Which of these environmentally friendly foods is your favorite and why?
-Let us know in the comments below!
+Let me know in the comments below!